Digital product development guide

 Being design-driven means that the end user is at the center of our consideration from the get-go.
 This approach drives all phases of the project.
 A digital product must both serve its users and the business goals of its creators.

 In digital product design, simple is beautiful and efficient.
-Ultimately, we believe that a design-driven approach is by far the most costefficient way of creating high quality digital products.
+Ultimately, we believe that a design-driven approach is by far the most economical way of creating high quality digital products.

 What is quality?

-Quality also means the intuitive user experience enabled by a robust technical implementation.
-Elegance is achieved with complex problems turning into simple and beautiful solutions.
+Quality also means delivering an intuitive user experience enabled by a robust technical implementation.
+Elegance is achieved when complex problems are transformed into simple, beautiful solutions.

 Quality assurance

-Quality assurance is not a separate activity, but rather permeates the whole project.
-Quality is enabled by the right people using the correct processes and tools – backed by a sufficient budget.
+Quality assurance is not a separate activity.
+Rather, it permeates the whole project.
+Quality is achieved through the right people, using appropriate processes and tools, supported by a sufficient budget.

-This entire document aims to describe the fundamentals required to create high quality digital products.
-Ultimately, the foundation of high quality rest upon the commitment of everyone involved.
-Every choice from big to small must reflect this.
+This document outlines the fundamentals required to create high-quality digital products.
+Ultimately, the foundation of high quality rest on the commitment of everyone involved.
+Every decision from small to major must reflect this.

 On being agile

-There is some variance in how agile is understood and applied to the actual work.
-For us, the most important principle of agile is collecting feedback in different forms in every phase of development – and the willingness and capability to change direction based on it.
+There is some variance in how agile is understood and applied in practice.
+For us, the most important principle of agile is collecting feedback at every phase of development – and having the willingness and ability to adjust course based on it.

 In design, this means validating the ideas with interviews and prototypes and other service design tools and methods.
-In technical implementation, it translates into peer review processes and careful testing loops.
-Analytics helps us to further collect data and measure it, both in terms of our user behaviour and KPIs.
+In technical implementation, it involves peer reviews and thorough testing loops.
+Analytics further supports this process by providing data on user behaviour and key performance indicators, helping us measure progress and inform decisions.

 02Getting organised

-A successful digital project must begin by establishing context, defining the targets and defining the available resources and understanding the limitations.
-All of these need to be made clear to the entire team.
+A successful digital project must begin by establishing context, defining the goals and understanding available resources and constraints.
+All of these factors must be transparent to the entire team.

-Only after these steps have been performed the appropriate set of actions can be chosen.
-This applies to all shapes and sizes of projects, and is perhaps the most important step when starting a project.
+Only once this foundation is in place can the appropriate set of actions be chosen.
+This applies to projects of all shapes and sizes, and is perhaps the most important step when starting a project.

 Building the team

-The size and composition of the team depends both on the project and project phase.
-We follow the principle of having work pairs: everyone in the project should have someone to support their work.
+The size and composition of the team depend on both the project itself and its phase.
+We follow the principle of work pairs: every team member should have a partner to support their work.

-A project should have a Product Owner, representing the client, who can make decisions to support the defined higher level goals.
+A project should include a Product Owner.
+Representing the client, they can make decisions to support the higher level goals.
 The Project Manager is responsible for the deliverables.
 Other team members are selected based on the skills required.

 Building a foundation: Teamwork